-Significant increased capacity for delivery of imported water can only be achieved through increases of the District's pipeline capacity from the Water Authority.
+Significantly increased capacity for delivery of imported water can only be achieved through increases in the District's pipeline capacity from the Water Authority.
 Storage capacity can be increased by either building storage (reservoirs) or by better utilizing the groundwater storage.

 This ordinance was later modified to allow for some domestic connections (Ordinance No. 54-82).
-The District then turned its attention to meeting demands through better use of existing wells, new wells and storage.
-In late 1989 the District's engineer, Linden R. Burzell, submitted a report that suggested some capital improvements that would increase storage and pumping capabilities and that would leave the District in a better position to meet summer peak demands (refer to Engineer Lin Burzell's Report dated May 19, 1989, and updated June 16, 1992 "Forecast System Improvements Required to Permit Lifting the Moratorium on Installation of New Services").
+The District then turned its attention to meeting demands through the better use of existing wells, new wells, and storage.
+In late 1989 the District's engineer, submitted a report that suggested some capital improvements that would increase storage and pumping capabilities and that would leave the District in a better position to meet summer peak demands (refer to Engineer dated May 19, 1989, and updated June 16, 1992 "Forecast System Improvements Required to Permit Lifting the Moratorium on Installation of New Services").

 Studies are underway for the drilling of additional wells throughout the District, possible further modifications to Strub, and groundwater development not restricted by Strub.
-The District has entered into private contracts for the purchase of water with Schoepe Enterprises; Rincon Oaks Water Service, (prior Water Mountain Ranch) and VO Pauma Properties.
-Only the Schoepe well agreement remains active at this time.
+The District has entered into private a contract for the purchase of water with Schoepe Enterprises.

 Due to modifications to the operating system (coupled with additional pump, well and pipeline capacity) and voluntary meter down-sizing program, the moratorium was lifted in June 1994 (Ordinance No. 71-94).
 However, if the current drought continues and restrictions of new local water development are not lifted, a moratorium in the future may be required.